ShellyChoudhury/Python_Visualization/README.md

 8. Read the total profit of each month and show it using the histogram to see most common profit ranges

-9. Calculate total sale data for last year for each product and show it using a Pie chart

-10. Read Bathing soap facewash of all months and display it using the Subplot
+9. Calculate total sale data for last year for each product and show it using a Pie chart10.
+Read Bathing soap facewash of all months and display it using the Subplot
 ![output_0_0](https://user-images.githubusercontent.com/107675917/195069387-21bfb868-b008-47de-b3ad-a4771d2a676a.png)

-11. Read all product sales data and show it using the stack plot
+11. Read all product sales data and show it using the stack plot otlib